Kanvas33/Python-Wine-Reviews-Analysis/README.md

 ## Open the file named 'Wine Review Analysis.ipynb' to review the code.

-## Additionally, you can view the **web app homepage screenshot**.
+## Additionally, you can view the web app homepage screenshot.
 Simply click on 'Frontend_Recommender.png' and/or 'Frontend_Recommender_2.png' at the top of the files section.

 ## Project Overview